Penzo00/AMYCO-Robot/README.md

 ### Mushdex
 A Pokédex about mushrooms.
-To do:
-- Do the methodologies.
+This repository is an example of how should appear the MushDex folder